BSc (Hons) Environmental Science (Including Foundation Year)

 This introduces the fundamental concepts of inorganic and organic chemistry.
 It enables you to use the symbolism and calculations involved in qualitative and quantitative descriptions of chemical reactions.

 This introduces you to fundamental concepts in the physical sciences.
 You will explore units, measurement and errors, atomic structure, the electronic structure of atoms, the stability of the nucleus and radioactivity.

 Key Skills and Professional Development

-This module introduce you to the key kills required to complete a science degree and engage in lifelong learning.
+This module introduces you to the key kills required to complete a science degree and engage in lifelong learning.
 These include identifying learning strategies, critical thinking, academic writing/practice, presentation skills, preparation for employment, and professional conduct.

 Scientific Data Literacy

 This will provide you with the understanding and ability to apply simple mathematical tools to obtain, interpret, manipulate, present and explain the significance of scientific data and the role mathematics plays in the sciences.
 This is designed to develop and support your application of numerical literacy and data handling set in the broad context of science.

 The Climate System

 The module will introduce climate change.
 To understand it you will first consider the climate system and the Earth’s systems that affect atmospheric and climate processes, including atmospheric composition, circulation and weather systems.
 You will also study other areas that feed into the climate system, including the oceans, productivity in ecosystems and important geochemical cycles including the carbon cycle.

 This will introduce you to our key natural resources, their use, extraction, sustainability, re-use/recycling, disposal and the concepts of a circular economy.
 It will include water resources, soil, construction materials, minerals and metals.
 It will consider the measurement of soil health and sustainable agriculture.
 It will also introduce material science, product design, reuse, recycling and separation technologies along with disposal and management.